 One of the most important and lasting actions Trump will take as president is appointing extremists to LIFETIME appointments on the federal bench.
-We’re tracking the most concerning nominees, in partnership with other progressive groups.
-Republican leaders are counting votes for anti-LGBTQ, anti-abortion, and anti-ACA nominee David Porter now and a vote could come as soon as they have the numbers.
-Call Collins and King and tell them to voice their opposition to Porter and learn about other extremist nominees in the pipeline.
+Floor votes are IMMINENT for anti-abortion nominee Wendy Vitter, and anti-LGBTQ nominees Matthew Kacsmaryk and Howard Neilson.
+Call Collins and King and tell them to voice their opposition to Wendy Vitter and the other extremist nominees facing imminent confirmation votes.

 Trump’s plan to appoint ultra-conservative, extremist judges to lifetime positions in the federal court system is a weapon that will continue to harm Americans long after he is out of office.
 Trump inherited 100 judicial vacancies and is expected to get many more as current judges retire, and he is methodically filling these vacancies with the most conservative and least diverse group of candidates seen since Reagan held office.
 Judges confirmed by the Senate in the past year are already having a chilling effect on civil rights issues.
 While many vacancies have already been filled, there is still time to stop others that should be disqualified from judicial service.
 Find a full list of federal judicial nominees and their status in the Senate on the Senate Judiciary Committee website and find more background on the nominees below and others at Vetting Room.
 Suit Up Maine tracks the most concerning judicial nominees in partnership with Indivisible East Bay in California, which maintains a Federal Judiciary Tracker.
 Nominees with imminent votes and those whose votes are pending are below.
 You can also see which of the nominees we’ve tracked have been confirmed or rejected.

 NOMINEES WITH IMMINENT VOTES